TAYLORYINGBHANDARI/NYC-CitiBike/README.md

     2. export the DataFrame as converted 201908-citibike-tripdata CSV file without the index column.

-* Using Tablew to create Visualizations for the Trip Analysis.
+* Using Tableau to create Visualizations for the Trip Analysis.

     How long bikes are checked out for all riders and genders.
     How many trips are taken by the hour for each day of the week, for all riders and genders.